Apology (act)

-An apology is a voluntary expression of regret or remorse for actions, while apologizing (apologising in British English) is the act of expressing regret or remorse.
+An apology is a voluntary expression of regret or remorse for actions, while apologizing (American English; apologising in British English) is the act of expressing regret or remorse.
 In informal situations, it may be called saying sorry.
 The goal of an apology is generally forgiveness, reconciliation, and restoration of the relationship between the people involved in a dispute.

 The nature of an apology involves at least two people where one has offended the other.
 Alternatively, it can involve two groups of people, one having previously offended the other.
 This is seen in the figure, with the Australian Government (an institution) apologizing for previous wrongs to the Indigenous (a large ethnic group).

 According to attribution theory, giving an apology as early as possible leads to less conflict during the discussion and increases communication satisfaction.
 The way the apology is given affects the outcome and the process of forgiveness.
 For example, putting genuine emotion into an apology generally helps resolve disputes more quickly and helps rid negative emotions faster.
 When responding to a crisis, there are multiple implications and ethical standards organizations and groups might follow.